fortisq/it_inventory/README.md

    ./setup.sh
    ```

-4. Follow the prompts to enter your configuration details, including:
+4. Follow the prompts to enter your MongoDB URI.
-   - MongoDB URI
-   - JWT Secret
-   - Stripe API keys
-   - SMTP settings

-5. After the script completes, set up the Stripe webhook as instructed in the terminal output.
+5. The script will generate a JWT Secret.
+Make sure to save this secret securely, as you'll need it for admin configuration.

 6. Log out and log back in for the Docker group changes to take effect.

+## Post-Installation Configuration

+After running the setup script, you need to configure the payment and SMTP settings:

+1. Access the admin panel of the application.
+2. Navigate to the "Settings" or "Configuration" section.
+3. Enter your Stripe API keys for payment processing.
+4. Configure the global SMTP settings for email notifications.
+5. Optionally, configure tenant-specific SMTP settings for individual organizations.

+Detailed instructions for these steps can be found in the [Admin Instructions](AdminInstructions.md) document.

 ## Testing the Installation